tommygonzaleza/vibe-coding-with-ai/content/lessons/welcome-to-the-ai-diven-vibe-coding.md

 ---
 title: Welcome to the Vibe Coding with AI Course
 tags:
+  - vibe coding
-  - artificial intelligence
+  - artificial-inteligence
   - ai-driven-development
   - AI
-  - vibe coding
 description: >-
   Discover the revolutionary Vibe Coding with AI approach that's changing how we build software!
 Learn from an industry veteran with 25+ years of experience how to leverage AI to code faster, better, and with more creativity.
 cluster: Full Stack Developer